 Pro Bowl packed with pending free agents like Brees, Henry

-Pro Bowl packed with pending free agents like Brees, HenryAFC quarterback Ryan Tannehill of the Tennessee Titans throws a pass during a practice for NFL Pro Bowl football game Wednesday, Jan.
+Pro Bowl FootballNFC quarterback Drew Brees, of the New Orleans Saints, throws a pass during a practice for the NFL Pro Bowl football game Wednesday, Jan.
 22, 2020, in Kissimmee, Fla.
-(AP Photo/John Raoux)
+(AP Photo/Chris O'Meara)

 And not just the relative pocket change ($35,000 or $70,000) that comes with competing in the NFL’s annual all-star game in Orlando.